Decentralized Zero-Trust IoT Data Fabric

 Overview.
-This research initiative aims to create a decentralized zero-trust data fabric based on web 3.0 and blockchain principles.
+This research initiative aims to create a decentralized zero-trust data infrastructure based on web 3.0 and blockchain principles.
 In this system, each data owner has the full control of his/her own data, and can grant/revoke the read/write access to anyone without a broker.
-All the data revisions and access record will be traceable and auditable.
-Below we describe our motivation and design based on the Internet of Things (IoT) data, but the design principles apply to many applications and systems (such as healthcare and security).
+All the data revisions and access records will be traceable and auditable.
+Below we describe the vision and design using the Internet of Things (IoT) as a study case, but the design principles may broadly apply to many applications and systems.

 Figure 1.
 Decentralized Zero-Trust IoT Data Fabric.